-The Legend of Zelda: A Link to the Past, known as Zelda no Densetsu: Kamigami no Triforce in Japan, is an action-adventure video game developed and published by Nintendo for the Super Nintendo Entertainment System video game console, and the third installment in The Legend of Zelda series.
-It was first released in Japan in 1991, and was later released in North America and Europe in 1992.
-Shigeru Miyamoto and his team were solely responsible for this game's development.
+The Legend of Zelda: A Link to the Past is an action-adventure video game developed and published by Nintendo for the Super Nintendo Entertainment System and is the third installment in The Legend of Zelda series.

 Players assume the role of hero Link, a young boy living with his uncle south of Hyrule Castle.
 Princess Zelda, a descendant of the seven sages, is held captive in the castle dungeon by Agahnim, a treacherous wizard who has set forth a chain of events to unleash Ganon.
 Sahasrahla, a descendant of those who forged the Master Sword, mentors Link on his quest.
 Link travels on a journey to save Hyrule, defeat Ganon and rescue maidens related to the sages.